lancedalanon/lancedalanon/README.md

 # 👋 Hello, I'm Lance Orville Dalanon!

+**🚀 Aspiring Senior Developer | Full-Stack Software Engineer**

+💡 I thrive on solving complex problems and building applications that make a difference.
+From creating accessible solutions to mentoring aspiring developers, I aim to leave a positive mark in the tech community.

 ## 🌐 About Me
 I'm a **Full-Stack Software Engineer** with a deep passion for creating websites and applications that make a lasting impact.
 I specialize in **JavaScript**, **Laravel**, **React.js**, **Vue.js**, and **Next.js**, and love transforming ideas into **efficient, scalable, and meaningful** solutions.